Introducing SteelConnect

 Unified connectivity and management across the WAN, remote LAN, and cloud networks

-SteelConnect manages a software-defined connectivity fabric that spans WANs, remote office LANs, and cloud infrastructure networks through a line of physical, virtual, and cloud-based WAN gateways, as well as remote LAN switches and enterprise-grade Wi-Fi access points.
+•SteelConnect manages a software-defined connectivity fabric that spans WANs, remote office LANs, and cloud infrastructure networks through a line of physical, virtual, and cloud-based WAN gateways, as well as remote LAN switches and enterprise-grade Wi-Fi access points.

-Full-mesh VPN connectivity ensures application delivery from WAN to LAN that works over any network underlay such as Multiprotocol Label Switching (MPLS) and the internet.
+•Full-mesh VPN connectivity ensures application delivery from WAN to LAN that works over any network underlay such as Multiprotocol Label Switching (MPLS) and the internet.

-After building secure overlay tunnels, SteelConnect can leverage the internet by sending internet-bound traffic straight to the internet from a branch site.
+•After building secure overlay tunnels, SteelConnect can leverage the internet by sending internet-bound traffic straight to the internet from a branch site.

-You can leverage the internet to access corporate applications that reside in the corporate data center through the secure overlay.
+•You can leverage the internet to access corporate applications that reside in the corporate data center through the secure overlay.
 High-priority, low-latency applications can still be steered over the corporate WAN.

 Data center workloads

-The SteelConnect SDI-2030 and SDI-5030 gateways offer enterprise-class SD-WAN for large-scale deployments.
+•The SteelConnect SDI-2030 and SDI-5030 gateways offer enterprise-class SD-WAN for large-scale deployments.
 The SDI-5030 gateway is designed for higher throughput to accommodate data center workloads.

-The SDI-2030 features the same enterprise class routing functionality as the SteelHead SD appliances running SteelConnect 2.11.
-For details, see Introducing SteelHead SD in the SteelHead SD User Guide.
+•The SDI-2030 features the same enterprise class routing functionality as the SteelHead SD appliances running SteelConnect 2.11.
+For details, see

-Because the SDI-5030 gateways are placed physically out of path from the data flow, you can deploy them with no network downtime.
+•Because the SDI-5030 gateways are placed physically out of path from the data flow, you can deploy them with no network downtime.
 The system relies on either traffic redirection or route injection to receive SD-WAN services.
 The SteelHead Interceptor 9600 appliance provides traffic redirection.
 You can also use route injection to redirect traffic to the data center gateways without the SteelHead Interceptor 9600 appliance.

 WAN optimization

-The SteelHead SD 570-SD, 770-SD, and 3070-SD appliances deliver the benefits of SteelHead WAN optimization, application intelligence, and SteelConnect SD-WAN while providing the flexibility of a single-box solution.
-For details, see Introducing SteelHead SD in the SteelHead SD User Guide.
+•The SteelHead SD 570-SD, 770-SD, and 3070-SD appliances deliver the benefits of SteelHead WAN optimization, application intelligence, and SteelConnect SD-WAN while providing the flexibility of a single-box solution.
+For details, see

 The SDI-2030 gateway doesn’t support built-in WAN optimization.
 SDI 2030 is an SD-WAN only appliance.